 A herniated disc happens when a fluid-filled sac between the vertebrae bulges out.
-Sometimes this causes no noticeable symptoms while other times it causes pain due to the disc pressing on a nerve.
+Sometimes, this causes no noticeable symptoms, while other times, it causes pain due to the disc pressing on a nerve.

 Deadlift Injury Lower Back Pop

 Some people have experienced an audible popping in the back during a deadlift.
-Sometimes this is nothing to worry about and sometimes it’s likely related to an injury.
+Sometimes, this is nothing to worry about, and sometimes, it’s likely related to an injury.

 How To Heal Lower Back Pain After a Deadlift?

 Healing a lower back injury from a deadlift is a matter of severity.
 The more severe the injury, the longer it will take to heal, and the more you will benefit from professional help.
-Luckily, most injuries aren’t too serious and can be addressed at home.
+Luckily, most injuries aren’t too severe and can be addressed at home.